 15 years old, Hull

 Harri’s world changed in April 2018 when he broke his ankle and x-rays revealed a cancerous tumour.
-He had to have his left leg amputated and endure intense chemotherapy treatment.
-He wore a blade.
+He had to have his left leg amputated and endure intense chemotherapy treatment but got used to wearing a prosthetic blade.
 Two weeks after his first operation, Harri had a second, 10-hour long operation to remove tumours in his lungs.

 Doctors thought they had removed the cancer and Harri had a bell ringing ceremony to celebrate.
-But in June 2019 he was told that the cancer had returned to his lungs.
+But in June 2019 the cancer returned to his lungs.
 This tumour was close to his aorta - the main artery that carries blood away from the heart - so surgery to remove it was too risky.
 Harri and his family had to bear the news that only palliative care was possible and they did so with a determination to make the most of every minute he had left.

 Wishgranters Tequilla and Nicola got to work making the arrangements for his wish and, while they couldn’t organise for Harri’s favourite team to win the match, they did anyway!

 Harri, his brother and his uncle were driven to the Emirates Stadium by limo and got a prime position on the VIP blue carpet as his team arrived, with a few high fives from his favourite players.
 Then he got to watch the match from a VIP box.

 Doctors told Harri's family that they weren't sure how long he would have left and he dealt with the situation in his own way – with an element of black humour such as a sign in his bedroom that said: “One Foot in the Grave!"

 Harrison’s wish was filmed for the documentary Make A Wish for Christmas which was broadcast on Channel 5.
 He also featured on ITV's Love Your Garden in February 2020.

 On the documentary, his mum Erica said tearfully: “He’s not going to a hospice or anything.
 I brought him into the world and I’m going to take him out.”